massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 <a name="background"></a>
 ## `<CONTAINER style="background-image: url();">`

 This method is for a fully decorative image, which doesn't convey any content, such as a banner image in a page or section.

+📋 No attributes to override its original role, `role="img"`, and/or deliver text alternative information, `aria-label` or `alt`.

 It's not recommended to use this method to present content such as a *linked image + text* unit unless it's absolutely certain the image never deliver its unique information.
 That is hard to be certain with templates in CMS to optimize use of templates.

+There are 2 ways to add an image as background:
+<a name="bg-markup"></a>
 > Method 1: Separate the style from the markup.
 If the background image is static, the `<style>` content belongs to CSS file.
 >
 > ```